deneha/azure-guidance/best-practices-monitoring.md

 ## Tracing operations and debugging software releases
 When a user reports an issue, the user is often only aware of the immediate impact that it has on his or her operations, and the user can only report the results of their own experience back to an operator responsible for maintaining the system.
 These experiences are usually just a visible symptom of one or more fundamental problems.
 In many cases, an analyst will need to dig through the chronology of the underlying operations to establish the root cause of the problem (this process is referred to as _Root Cause Analysis_).

-> **Note**: Root Cause Analysis may uncover inefficiencies in the design of an application.
+> [AZURE.NOTE] Root Cause Analysis may uncover inefficiencies in the design of an application.
 In these situations, it may be possible to rework the affected elements and deploy them as part of a subsequent release.
 This process requires careful control, and the updated components should be monitored closely.

 ### Requirements for tracing and debugging
 For tracing unexpected events and other problems, it is vital that the monitoring data provides enough information not just about issues that occur at the high level, but also includes sufficient detail to enable an analyst to trace back to the origins of these issues and reconstruct the sequence of events that occurred.
 This information must be sufficient to enable an analyst to diagnose the root cause of any problems so that a developer can make the necessary modifications to prevent them from recurring.